Skip to main content

 Businesses north of Frandor trapped between two major roadways next to a highway interchange that have no midblock crossings

 Reaching this FlixBus stop on foot or from CATA requires braving the Frandor Death Zone (FDZ).
-Original Twitter thread on this FlixBus route here.
+View original Twitter thread

 The stop was moved without warning several times, first from Frandor Burger King to a Sparrow medical center building and, as of three days ago — a change I wouldn’t even have been aware of if I hadn’t been collecting screenshots for this blog post — all the way out to Grand Ledge, which isn’t even served by CATA let alone accessible on foot.
 It’s clear across 96.